raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    end: 2009
    location: University of Cordoba (UCO), Cordoba, ES
    location-link: https://www.uco.es/eps/node/87
    description: I implemented the most significant algorithms used for watermarking (steganography) as a toolbox in Matlab.
-This work is available to download at my <a class="no-print" href="https://github.com/raulperula/watermarks_toolbox" target="_blank">GitHub project</a>.
+This work is available to download at my <a href="https://github.com/raulperula/watermarks_toolbox" target="_blank">GitHub project</a>.

 publications:
  - title: "Estado de la Tecnología en Robótica Educativa para la Educación Secundaria"